Stocks lower as inflation, retail sales data disappoints - WTMJ

-Stocks were moderately lower in morning trading Tuesday as investors reacted negatively to a report that once again showed inflation creeping higher as well as data that showed Americans slowed their spending last month.
+Stocks were lower in afternoon trading Tuesday as investors reacted negatively to a report that once again indicated inflation was creeping higher as well as data that showed Americans slowed their spending last month.

 The Labor Department said Tuesday that wholesale prices, driven by rising food costs, increased 0.8% in May and by a unprecedented amount over the past year as the U.S. economy emerges from pandemic lockdowns and pushes inflation higher.
 The monthly gain in the producer price index, which measures inflation pressure before it reaches consumers, followed a 0.6% increase in April and a 1% jump in March.